-Granita drink is a typical cold dessert of Sicilian cuisine; a semi-frozen liquid compound prepared with water, sugar and a fruit juice or other ingredients such as almond, pistachio, coffee… In fact, people consider the most refreshing flavors are lemon granita, strawberry granita, almond granita and coffee granita.
+Granita drink is a typical cold dessert of Sicilian cuisine; a semi-frozen liquid compound prepared with water, sugar and fruit juice or other ingredients such as almond, pistachio, coffee… In fact, people consider the most refreshing flavours are lemon granita, strawberry granita, almond granita and coffee granita.

 Granita drink differs from the sorbet for his consistency that varies from area to area in Sicily.

 Traditionally it was accompanied by fresh and crunchy bread, which has been replaced over time by the typical Sicilian brioscia, a soft and sweet bread prepared with egg yeast dough and with a hemispherical shape topped by a ball (called tuppu or coppola or even nose).

 The Sicilian brioche has been around for less time compared to the granita drink, in fact, our grandparents used to soak the zuccarata in lemon granita, that’s a biscuit (usually in the shape of a donut) that has no sugar, but it’s covered with sesame seeds.
 Brioscia has a particular requirement: it must have the tuppo.
 In Sicily, this term is used to describe the typical hairstyle of Sicilian women, corresponding to the chignon.
 In fact, the shape of Sicilian brioches derives from it.